-Description: There are three exercises, one of which (Quiz #3) will be completed in class.
-Your answers must be legible and if there are diagrams or mathematical calculations required then you may do these by hand, take a photo, and upload it to Carmen along with your other work.
-Typically, you have two weeks to complete each exercise.
+Description: There are two exercises, one of which will be completed during the class time.
+We require that your answers be legible and if there are diagrams or mathematical calculations required you can do these by hand, take a photo, and upload that to Carmen along with your other work.
+Typically, you have two weeks to complete this exercise.
+The second exercise will be completed